Kilifi Uele: International career

-Uele made his debut internationally in 1994, with his team winning second place at the 1994 Polynesia Cup.
-He went on to score three international goals, including one against New Caledonia in 2017 at the age of 43.
-In January 2020, Uele, at the age of 45, represented Veitongo FC at the qualifying stage of the 2020 OFC Champions League.
+In January 2020, the 45-year-old played for Veitongo FC at the qualifying stage of the 2020 OFC Champions League, becoming one of the few footballers to have played in four different decades (from the 1990s until the 2020s).
 Uele also plays beach soccer internationally, and was part of the Tongan team making its debut at the 2019 OFC Beach Soccer Nations Cup.